Cyber Liability & Financial Crime

 Damage to your website can result in a loss of revenue which could take weeks, if not longer to rectify.

 Brand and Reputation:

-Your company’s reputation is very important and notifying customers their data has been compromised can have an impact so it is important to act quickly and we reassure the public the damage is minimal.
+Your company’s reputation is very important and notifying customers that their data has been compromised can have a significant impact, so it is important to act quickly, and we reassure the public the damage is minimal.

-Insurers in some cases will look to pay the Ransom in order to minimize long term costs
+Insurers in some cases will look to pay the Ransom in order to minimise long term costs.

 Financial Crime and Fidelity